-- Participates in trilateral (with AIOH, BOHS) and ABIH leadership meetings as schedule permits (all three organizations host at their respective events.
-Normally, an option exists to attend by phone if unable to attend in person.
+- Participates in trilateral (with AIOH, BOHS), and ABIH leadership meetings as schedule permits (all three organizations host at their respective events.
+Typically, an option exists to attend by phone if unable to attend in person.

 - Kicks off Future Leaders Institute meeting (held every other year, so may not apply to all Presidents)

 - Leads CEO annual review and goal-setting processes via the Executive Development Committee (now the Executive Cmte)

 - Works with Director, HR on updating CEO evaluation process (as needed) and reviewing CEO comp salary studies